kdavit/voice_assistant/README.md

 # voice_assistant

-# for installation you will need:
+# For installation you will need:

 pip install SpeechRecognition